Harry Potter and the Half-Blood Prince (film): Plot

 Lord Voldemort tightens his grip on the wizarding and Muggle worlds: his Death Eaters kidnap wandmaker Ollivander and destroy the Millennium Bridge.
 With Lucius Malfoy incarcerated in Azkaban, Voldemort chooses his son, Draco Malfoy, to carry out a secret mission at Hogwarts.
 Draco's mother, Narcissa, and aunt Bellatrix Lestrange seek out Severus Snape, who claims he is a spy in the Order of the Phoenix.
-Snape makes an Unbreakable Vow with Narcissa to protect Draco and fulfill his task should he fail.
+Snape makes an Unbreakable Vow with Narcissa to protect Draco and fulfill his task.

 Harry Potter accompanies Albus Dumbledore to persuade former Potions professor Horace Slughorn to return to Hogwarts.
 At the Burrow, Harry reunites with his best friends Ron and Hermione.
 In Diagon Alley, they see Draco and Narcissa Malfoy, and follow them into Knockturn Alley.
 The pair meet with Death Eaters, including the werewolf Fenrir Greyback.
 When Harry believes Draco is now a Death Eater, Ron and Hermione are sceptical.

 At Hogwarts, Harry discovers that his used Potions textbook is filled with notes and spells added by the Half-Blood Prince.
 Using it, Harry excels in class, impressing Slughorn, who awards him a luck potion.
 Ron makes the Gryffindor Quidditch team as Keeper and begins dating Lavender Brown, upsetting Hermione, who harbours feelings for him.
 Harry consoles Hermione while acknowledging his own feelings for Ginny Weasley.
 Harry spends Christmas with the Weasleys.
 His suspicions about Draco are dismissed by the Order, but Arthur Weasley reveals that the Malfoys may be interested in a Vanishing Cabinet.
-Bellatrix and Greyback attack and destroy the Burrow.
+Bellatrix and Greyback attack the Burrow in which Bellatrix boasts about killing Sirius Black.